 3. Check in regularly with your employees about their career goals.

 Employees who feel like they’re stagnating in their careers are more likely to look for a job elsewhere.
-Have regular check-ins with your employees and communicate that your company has opportunities for growth and that your management team is invested in your employees’ futures.
+To reduce employee turnover, have regular check-ins with your employees and communicate that your company has opportunities for growth and that your management team is invested in your employees’ futures.

 Having a clear understanding of your employees’ ultimate career goals is a good way to understand what your team members want out of their day-to-day work life and what they envision for their futures.
 It’s important to check in often about these goals as well, as they’re likely to evolve as your employees grow within the company.